-The second phase of our approach is our Vision Phase and answers the question "Where do we want to be?"
+The second phase of our approach is our Vision Phase and answered the question "Where do we want to be?"
 As a community, we believe we have achieved success when:

 - Community resources are directed towards managing environmental issues using the most effective solutions to address the most significant problems in a way that is affordable to our citizens. - We are in compliance with Federal and State regulations while addressing the specific needs of our community. - We have the ability to address water, air, and solid waste issues holistically allowing both our community and the regulators to operate more efficiently. - We have a community culture that understands and supports the goal of high-quality environmental resources and supports these efforts through stakeholder involvement.
-Our community has a high level of trust that resources are being used to address environmental issues efficiently and effectively. - Our community has a clear understanding of how funding and other resources will be used to improve environmental quality. - We have identified specific goals relevant to each environmental resource.
+Our community has a high level of trust that resources are being used to address environmental issues efficiently and effectively. - Our community has a clear understanding of how funding and other resources will be used to improve environmental quality.